One of the easiest ways to improve your writing is to learn about the six defined yet different writing styles.

 In English, syntax usually follows a pattern of subject-verb-object agreement.

-But authors often play around with this to find a more lyrical, rhythmic, rhetorical, or questioning effect.
+However, authors often experiment with this to achieve a more lyrical, rhythmic, rhetorical, or questioning effect.

 On top of your choice of style, you should also maintain consistent formality.